-1. Young people look to adults for examples of appropriate behavior.
-JA volunteers must use appropriate language and model honorable behavior, such as respect, integrity, honesty, and excellence.
-Profanity or sexualized language or jokes are inappropriate when working with students, regardless whether it occurs face-to-face, over the Internet, or by any other means.
-JA strictly forbids violating any law regarding interactions with youth; e.g., providing them alcohol or drugs, or coaxing them into illicit relationships over the Internet or otherwise.
+1. JA Volunteers must use appropriate language and model honorable behavior, such as respect, integrity, honesty, and excellence.
+Profanity, sexualized language or jokes, images of a sexual nature, or similar communications involving adult topics, drugs or alcohol, are never appropriate around students, no matter if they occur in person, in an email, text message, on the Internet, or on a social media site.
+JA strictly forbids violating any law regarding interactions with youth; for example, providing them alcohol or drugs, or coaxing them into illicit relationships.

 3. Interactions with students must both be appropriate and appear appropriate.
-It is expected that volunteers’ interactions with students are at all times appropriate and professional, and are strictly related to the role of business mentor.
-It is unacceptable to seek or engage in one-to-one meetings at any time.
+It is expected that interactions with students are at all times appropriate and professional and are strictly related to the role of business mentor.
+It is unacceptable to seek or engage in one-to-one meetings with students at any time.
 This includes electronically (email, social media sites, etc.), by phone or in person.

 4. Volunteers are responsible for the quality of interactions.
 Students often find it difficult to state discomfort or objections.
 Volunteers must be especially sensitive to physical and verbal cues that youth provide.

 5. No weapons of any kind are permitted on school or JA premises.

 6. SOCIAL MEDIA: While it is your right to use social media (Twitter, Facebook, Snapchat, Instagram, etc.), everything you post can be viewed by others and reflects our organization.
 JA volunteers should keep in mind that whatever is published on their social media sites is public, regardless of privacy settings.
 The opportunity for followers to take screenshots makes even private accounts—or deleted posts—susceptible to being shared publicly.

 a.
 JA volunteers must communicate on social media sites professionally and respectfully just as if they were present in person.